 batyr

 batyr is a preventative mental health charity, created and driven by young people, for young people.
 Through sharing lived experience stories and peer-to-peer education, batyr are keeping young people from reaching the point of crisis and changing lives.
-As leaders in prevention and stigma reduction, batyr have reached over 400,000 young people to date, empowering them with the confidence and skills to get through tough times and look out for each other.batyr’s work is grounded in a number of best practice approaches to preventative education, while bringing their own unique style. batyr’s vision is a world where all young people lead mentally healthy and fulfilling lives.
+As leaders in prevention and stigma reduction, batyr have reached over 400,000 young people to date, empowering them with the confidence and skills to get through tough times and look out for each other. batyr’s work is grounded in best practice approaches to preventative education in pursuit of their vision, a world where all young people lead mentally healthy and fulfilling lives.

-Commencing in 2024, The Balnaves Foundation is supporting batyr with a 5-year longitudinal research project which aims to evaluate batyr’s suite of programs, demonstrating the effectiveness of the programs in the long-term and lending weight to the importance of prevention and early intervention in tackling the mental health crisis affecting young people in Australia.
+Commencing in 2024, The Balnaves Foundation is supporting batyr to undertake a 5-year longitudinal research project evaluating batyr’s suite of preventative mental health programs.
+The evaluation aims to demonstrate the effectiveness of batyr’s school based programs in the long-term and lending weight to the importance of prevention and early intervention in tackling the mental health crisis affecting young people in Australia.

 The longitudinal research undertaken by this project aims to provide clear evidence that investing in school based social and emotional wellbeing programs will deliver long-term impacts for young people’s mental health.
 The data collected will form reports, be presented at conferences, and included in policy submissions to the government.